 This Spending Plan was developed in the context of a wider funding environment.
 An important example of this is the American Rescue Plan Act (ARPA).
-Under the direction of the Whatcom County Council, Whatcom County has budgeted over \$8.1 million for the stabilization and expansion of child care, \$5.5 million of which is devoted to capital projects.
+Under the direction of the Whatcom County Council, Whatcom County has budgeted over \$xx8.4 million for the stabilization and expansion of child care, \$xx5.5 million of which is devoted to capital projects.
+(These ARPA amounts are still to be determined (TBD) by Whatcom County Council and will be updated.)